safe-global/safe-token/user-airdrop/README.md

-# Safe user airdrop
+# Safe user allocations

-This is a collection of scripts and csv files to determine eligibility for the Safe user airdrop.
+This is a collection of scripts and csv files to determine eligibility for the Safe user allocations.

 ## fetch_rewards.py

 - Fetches block and uncle rewards from Etherscan for a given list of addresses.
-- Ouputs data as CSV and SQL to be put into a query on Dune.
+- Outputs data as CSV and SQL to be put into a query on Dune.

 ## fetch_sanctioned.py